Donate by credit card, online at Fractured Atlas

 • Through writing groups for beginning playwrights

-• Nine years of the Obie Award-winning 48Hours in...™Harlem ten-minute play festival and its spinoff festivals 48Hours in…™El Bronx, 48Hours in…™Detroit and 48Hours in…™Holy Ground, the last two produced for the first time in 2019
+• Ten years of the Obie Award-winning 48Hours in...™Harlem ten-minute play festival and its spinoff festivals 48Hours in…™El Bronx, 48Hours in…™Detroit and 48Hours in…™Holy Ground, the last two produced for the first time in 2019

 • Five published anthologies of plays from those festivals

-Our efforts have benefited nearly 100 new, early career and established Black playwrights but there are many more out there who desire the kind of professional guidance and exposure that we can give them.
+Our efforts have benefited over 100 new, early career and established Black playwrights but there are many more out there who desire the kind of professional guidance and exposure that we can give them.
 You can help us help them.

 Liberation Theatre Company is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions should be made payable to Fractured Atlas with Liberation Theatre Company in the memo line, and are tax-deductible to the extent permitted by law.
 Please send contributions to Sandra A. Daley-Sharif, 1855 Adam Clayton Powell Jr Blvd, # 1C, NYC, NY 10026.